im-rakesh0827/im-rakesh0827/README.md

 <details>
     <summary>
-        💻 Interesting technologies which I hope to learn in the future:
+        💻 Tech-Stack which I hope to learn in the upcoming future :
     </summary>
     <br />
     <div>